Fivoka/shortcuts-viewer/README.md

-# data-driven-shortcuts
+# shortcuts viewer
-work in progress sorry
+this is a work in progress sorry

 ## usage goals
 a document to visit when u need to see a list of some program/editor's available shortcuts